FROM: 2 weeks: £1000 | 4 weeks: £1880 | 8 weeks: £3760 | 12 weeks: £ 5640

 - Care for and work with a range of vulnerable and abused domestic animals in the rural villages and township settlements of this area

-The experience volunteers gain on this project is diverse and as an example, previous volunteers have worked with elephants, rhinos, buffalo, lions, raptors, antelope, tortoises, snakes, monkeys, giraffe, bulls, cows, goats, sheep, chickens, dogs, cats, rats, mice and many other animals!
+The experience that our Pre-Vet Wildlife Volunteers gain on this project is diverse and as an example, previous volunteers have worked with elephants, rhinos, buffalo, lions, raptors, antelope, tortoises, snakes, monkeys, giraffe, bulls, cows, goats, sheep, chickens, dogs, cats, rats, mice and many other animals!

 Most of the practical experience will be with domestic and agricultural animals.
 Although there will be plenty of exposure and experience with wildlife, it is an area that obviously requires less human intervention.